axibase/atsd-use-cases/chart-of-the-day/student-loan-debt/README.md

 The United States is carrying around about $20 trillion USD in outstanding debt right now, $14 trillion of which is being traded on various financial markets across the globe.
-The remaining amount is mostly held in Social Security assets ([1](../../research/analysis/the-new-bubble/README.md)) or owed to various United States government agencies and so is appropriately called intergovernmental debt.
+The remaining amount is mostly held in Social Security assets ([1](../../research/analysis/the-new-bubble/README.md)) or owed to various United States government agencies is called intergovernmental debt.
 China owns about a trillion dollars of the public debt ([2](../../research/analysis/treasuries-as-assets/README.md)), which many consider to be substantial as it represents around 5% of the total, and an even larger portion of that debt which is owned by the public.
 However, as the chart above shows, student loan debt has also grown at an alarming rate since the 1990s and makes up a comparable total amount.
-The difference is the "debt owned to China" is held in the form of United States Treasury Bills, whereas the student loan debt is scattered around the entire country and owed to various organizations affiliated with the Department of Education, the DoE merely acts as the debt's guarantor.
+The difference is the "debt owned to China" is held in the form of United States Treasury Bills, whereas the student loan debt is scattered around the entire country and owed to various organizations affiliated with the Department of Education, the DoE merely acts as the guarantor of the debt.

 That presents an entirely new problem, because while the student loan debt is not directly held by the government it is beginning to look more and more like the Federal Government will end up footing the bill.
 Right now, more than 10% of student